Zbooni/binner/README.md

 It is lightweight, speedy and able to perform basic bin packing needs.

-Algorithms:

-Finding Smallest Bin -- Given a set of bins and items find the smallest bin with enough space for "as" much as items as possible
+# Finding Smallest Bin
+Given a set of bins and items
+find the smallest bin with enough space for "as" much as items as possible

-Multiple Bin Packing -- Get the items fit into the provided set of bins using as much as space as possible
+# Multiple Bin Packing
+Get the items fit into the provided set of bins using as much as space as possible

-Single Bin Packing -- Try to fit as many items into one bin as possible
+# Single Bin Packing
+Try to fit as many items into one bin as possible

 ## Installing